1. Iran in the World Today

 2. Government of Iran’s Vision for the Future and Its Reform Agenda

-Iranian authorities have adopted a comprehensive strategy encompassing market-based reforms as reflected in the government’s 20-year vision document and the recently issued sixth five-year development plan for the 2016-2021 period.
-The sixth five-year development plan remains ambitious, comprised of three pillars, namely, the development of a resilient economy, progress in science and technology, and the promotion of cultural excellence.
-On the economic front, the development plan envisages an annual economic growth rate of 8 percent and considers the implementation of reforms of state-owned enterprises, the financial and banking sector, and the allocation and management of oil revenues among the main priorities of the government during the five-year period.
+Iranian authorities have adopted a comprehensive strategy encompassing market-based reforms as reflected in the government’s 20-year vision document and the sixth five-year development plan for the 2016-2021 period.
+The plan is comprised of three pillars, namely, the development of a resilient economy, progress in science and technology, and the promotion of cultural excellence.
+On the economic front, the development plan envisages an annual economic growth rate of 8 percent and reforms of state-owned enterprises, the financial and banking sector, and the allocation and management of oil revenues among the main priorities of the government during the five-year period.

 3. Recent Economic Developments